bilan604/initiative/README.md

 This is the original repo for making a server & database to handle backend post requests as well as front-end navigation panels to monitor and control processes.

-For example, here is an instance of the server that I am hosting [link to server](http://bilan604.pythonanywhere.com) (Private Repository)
+For example, here is an instance of the server that I am hosting [link to server](http://bilan604.pythonanywhere.com) (Seperate Repository)

 Some features of ProjectsAPI:
 1. Improves modularity by aggregating code from different projects.